halasadi/MAPS/README.md

 * `qrateMuProposalS2` (optional, acts in the same was as in mrateMuProposalS2 except for the coalescent rates)

-* `usebootstrap` (optional, with options = 0 or 1, defaults to 1.
-MAPS uses the bootstrap to estimate the effective sample size in the data.
-For very long segments >10cM, the bootstrap is not accurate and we suggest setting the option to 0)
+* `olderpath` (optional, path to a run with a older time period, MAPS will only estimate the difference between rates from the older time period)

 ## running MAPS